bjoernalbers/tomi/README.md

 However, tomi does nothing at all if `$HOME/Applications/tomedo.app` already exists.
 Updates are handled by tomedo itself.

-## Usage
+## Installation

-First open Terminal.app and download the
+Open Terminal.app and download the
 [latest release of tomi](https://github.com/bjoernalbers/tomi/releases/latest) using this command: